buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, a very legit super duper web and app developer.
 Sometimes you can find me [streaming on Twitch](https://twitch.tv/buhrmiproggt).
+Feel free to [reach out](mailto:business@buhrmi.de) for ~shenanigans~ business.

 ### Current projects